viserionnina/bert-sqli-detection/README.md

 # BERT SQL Injection Detection

 A fine-tuned BERT model for detecting SQL injection (SQLi) attacks in user input.
-The model is based on **BERT Base Cased** (L=12, H=768, A=12, 110M parameters) and achieves ~99.8% accuracy on the test set.
+The model is based on **BERT Base Cased** (L=12, H=768, A=12, 110M parameters) and achieves ~99.86% accuracy on the Test set with model of 512 tokens.

 ---